-For those nearing the age of 65, let us be the first to wish you a happy early birthday!
-Party hats and cake slicing aside, you’ve probably also been receiving some (okay, a lot) of information about Medicare — and we understand it can get quite overwhelming.
+For those nearing the age of 65 (the Medicare eligibility age), let us be the first to wish you a happy early birthday!
+Party hats and cake slicing aside, you’ve probably also been receiving some (okay, a lot) of information about Medicare — and, as usual when choosing a health plan, we understand it can get quite overwhelming.

 When it comes to your health coverage (especially Medicare), you shouldn’t stay in the dark.
 There’s a lot of options — and letters — to choose from, but we hope this handy 101 guide makes this milestone decision a little easier.

 Medicare is the federal health insurance program for people who are in the following Medicare eligibility groups: those 65 years of age or older, people who have certain disabilities that currently receive disability benefits — like people with end-stage renal disease and amyotrophic lateral sclerosis (also known as ALS).

 You can begin the Medicare enrollment process three months before your 65th birthday.
 If you’re currently receiving Social Security benefits, you don’t need to do anything — you’ll be automatically enrolled in Traditional Medicare, or Original Medicare (Parts A and B), the month you turn 65.
 If you’re not currently receiving Social Security benefits, then you can sign up for Original Medicare coverage by calling the Social Security Administration, or visiting their site online here.
 But if you’d rather a different Medicare plan (like Medicare Advantage) or Medicare Supplement, keep reading — we’ll get into those specifics, too.

 Medicare provided health insurance coverage for 60 million Americans with Medicare eligibility.